openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 Wallets and Issuers MUST use an OAuth Client authentication mechanism at the PAR and Token endpoints.

 Ecosystems that desire wallet-issuer interoperability on the level of Wallet Attestations SHOULD require Wallets to support the authentication mechanism and Wallet Attestation format specified in Annex E of [@!OIDF.OID4VCI].
 When doing so, they might need to define additional ecosystem-specific claims contained in the attestation.
-Alternatively, ecosystems MAY choose to rely on other Wallet Attestation formats and mechanisms.
+Alternatively, ecosystems MAY choose to rely on other Wallet Attestation formats.

  Additional rules apply for the format defined in Annex E of [@!OIDF.OID4VCI]: